psu-epl/psu-epl.github.com/LPKF.md

             The Gerber files should be in RS-274X format, which means that each file contains the aperture list for that file, as opposed to plain RS-274, which requires separate aperture files.
 All modern PCB design packages can export RS-274X.
     * assign layers
+        The import dialog will show a list of the four data files.
+There is a column labeled 'Layer/Template' which maps each data file to a processing layer.
+These fields should be set to TopLayer, BottomLayer, BoardOutline, and DrillUnplated, respectively.
     * check Excellon scale
 * Add fiducials
     Fiducials are holes used to align the blank during processing, typically when the board is flipped to do the second side.
 There are two ways to do fiducials: